 The Social Security Administration website offers information on planning your retirement and calculating benefits.
 Click on Estimate Your Retirement Benefits, ask how to plan your retirement, calculate benefits and apply for retirement benefits.
 Calculations are based on your actual Social Security earnings record.

 - How do I register for a How To Retire seminar?

-Employees are welcome to attend a How to Retire seminar at any point in their career.
+Employees are welcome to view or attend a How to Retire seminar at any point in their career.
 However, it is especially important you attend if you are thinking of retiring within the next six months.
-Your How To Retire seminar will provide valuable information regarding decisions you will need to make and when to make them.
+Your How To Retire seminar provides valuable information regarding decisions you will need to make and when to make them.

 - What if I cannot attend a How to Retire session?